Are you new to WordPress and wondering How to log in to my WordPress Admin?

 By default, accessing the login page of a WordPress site is simple.

 All you need to do is to add /admin to the end of the URL.

 Logging Into a Sub Directory or Sub Domain

 Did you install your WordPress site in a sub-domain or a sub-directory?

-Same rule apply here as well.
+The same rule applies here, as well.
 Add /admin to the end of the URL.

-Once you logged in, you can directly access the admin area of your WordPress site using this URL.
+Once you logged in, you can directly access your WordPress site’s admin area using this URL.

-This URL check that you are still logged in to your site and redirect to your WordPress dashboard.
+This URL checks that you are still logged in to your site and redirects to your WordPress dashboard.

 How to Remember Your WordPress Login URL?

-Indeed, you don’t have to memorise your login URL.
+Indeed, you don’t have to memorize your login URL.